Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Conclusions

-As the presented tabGAP model and its training dataset have been demonstrated to offer excellent performance and accuracy for the \aFe-H system, it lays the groundwork for future augmentations, and large-scale hydrogen embrittlement simulations.
+As the presented tabGAP model and its training dataset have been demonstrated to offer excellent performance and accuracy for the \aFe-H system, it lays the groundwork for future augmentations, with plans to extend the model's capabilities to H effects in grain boundaries and free surfaces.